The Rest of the Mission

 “Hurry up, Roman.
 We have to launch now.
 Move your ass, if you want to live.”

 Stills looked up into the ceiling of the pod.
 The readouts were only in Russian and she missed most, but not all of the scrawl, as readings in orange ran past the map of Florida creeping by in green.
+She had learned to speak some Russian, but read very little.
+She wasn’t supposed to be here that long.
 The window for splash down was closing, even if they didn’t get smashed open upon separation from the station or burned up in the pod spinning out of control back into the sky.

 The scientists buckled in and twisted their helmets closed on the rubber ring around the suits’ necklines.

 She stuck her head back out of the hatch.
 “Toropit’sya, Roman!
 Move your ass!”

 Fay tried to tell herself she wasn’t seeing the beginnings of reentry flames gathering outside the windows.

 Roman reached a hand out as he pushed off from the wall and soared toward the hatch.
 “Save me, please.”